ezze/merge-professor/README.md

 ## Features

-- Supports multiple objects or arrays to merge for single function call.
+- Supports multiple objects or arrays to merge in single function call.
 - Merges objects recursively.
 - Allows to merge object items of arrays by specified identifier fields.
 - Has an option to merge properties existing only in first object.